bogdanrbucur/Fire_extinguisher_nozzle/README.md

 # Fire extinguisher nozzle
-3D model of a fire extinguisher plastic nozzle used to direct the extinguishing medium

 Fire extinguisher nozzle I designed in Autodesk 123D Design for a IdeaWerk REALvision 3D printer on board a vessel.
 Multiple fire extinguishers on board the vessel were missing the fire nozzle used to direct the extinguishing medium and as the vessel was part of a pilot program to implement 3D printing on board ships within the fleet, I took the opportunity to design and 3D print the nozzles, thus saving spare parts costs.
 The vessel still uses these nozzles to this day.